metaborg/jsglr2evaluation/scripts/README.md

 ## Run

-Execute everything with defaults, which expects Spoofax at `~/spoofax/releng` and will use `~/jsglr2evaluation-data` as working directory:
+Execute everything with defaults, which expects the Spoofax sources at `~/spoofax/releng` and will use `~/jsglr2evaluation-data` as working directory:

 ```
 make all